ProjectMilou/frontend/documentation/api_analyser.md

 | --------- | -------- |
 | `stocks`  | `stock[]` |

-response: list of stocks with searched by filters
+response: list of stocks with applied filters

 ### `GET /stocks/list`
-List of stocks and their data, that can be later be filtered in the fronted based on the data
+List of all stocks and their data

 #### Response